Load Balancer Controller Installation¶

 }

 Review the worker nodes security group docs.
-The node security group must permit incoming traffic on TCP port 9443 from the kubernetes control plane.
+Your node security group must permit incoming traffic on TCP port 9443 from the Kubernetes control plane.
 This is needed for webhook access.

 If you use eksctl, this is the default configuration.

-We recommend using the Helm chart.
-This supports Fargate and facilitates updating the controller.
+We recommend using the Helm chart to install the controller.
+The chart supports Fargate and facilitates updating the controller.

-If you want to run the controller on Fargate, use the Helm chart since it does not depend on the cert-manager.
+If you want to run the controller on Fargate, use the Helm chart, since it doesn't depend on the cert-manager

 Summary¶